dewan-ahmed/dewan-ahmed.github.io/_posts/2025-12-17-vrams-rams.md

 - **System RAM** → runtime support, offload, conversion
 - **Storage** → model files, checkpoints, swap

 When these layers are aligned with your inference goals, hardware choices become much clearer.
-Instead of chasing vague “requirements,” you can decide whether you’re optimizing for feasibility, performance, context length, or cost.
+Instead of chasing vague "requirements", you can decide whether you’re optimizing for feasibility, performance, context length, or cost.

 ## One last thing